dfinity/motoko/design/IDL.md

 * Every record field explicitly includes the size of its payload data.
 This is to allow skipping an unknown field upon deserialisation, see below.

-* The M-representation of references is the respective index into T, denoted by `T(r)` above.
-A serialiser is allowed (but not required to) merge multiple occurrences of the same reference in T.

 * It is unspecified how references *r* are represented, neither internally nor externally.
 When binding to Wasm, their internal representation is expected to be based on Wasm reference types, i.e., `anyref` or subtypes thereof.
 It is up to the system how to represent or translate the reference table on the wire.

 * Serialisation is a function, i.e., it deterministically produces a unique output.
 However, this output depends on the type, so two binary representations (or hashes thereof) are only comparable when the serialisation side type is known and was the same for both.